learn-co-curriculum/java-this-reference/README.md

 However, a compile-time error results if the `main` method tries to access the instance variable or method without using an object reference.
-The `main` method is a static method and is called without an object reference, therefore the compiler *can't* replace the code with `this.boilingPoint` or `this.isBoiling()` like it can in an instance method.
+The `main` method is a static method and is called without an invocation object, therefore the compiler *can't* replace the code with `this.boilingPoint` or `this.isBoiling()` like it can in an instance method.

 ```java